 - the stream generator (Liquidsoap, ices, or for example a DJ-software running on your local PC) which creates an audio stream (Ogg Vorbis or MP3);

-- the streaming media server (Icecast, Shoutcast, …) which relays several streams from their sources to their listeners;
+- the streaming media server (Icecast, HLS (via a HTTP server), …) which relays several streams from their sources to their listeners;

-- the media player (iTunes, Winamp, …) which gets the audio stream from the streaming media server and plays it to the listener’s speakers.
+- the media player (iTunes, VLC, a web browser, …) which gets the audio stream from the streaming media server and plays it to the listener’s speakers.

 The stream is always passed from the stream generator to the server, whether or not there are listeners.
 It is then sent by the server to every listener.
 The more listeners you have, the more bandwidth you need.